Prepare for a better retirement

 Our research with the MIT AgeLab revealed an eye-opening reality—many Americans aren't prepared to live a longer, better life.
 If we want to help people thrive in retirement, we need to widen our lens on aging well and broaden our focus beyond being just about money.

-Thriving in longevity is about more than money
+Planning for longevity is about more than money

-Longevity depends on more than saving money and staying healthy.
+Thriving in retirement depends on more than saving money and staying healthy.
 It’s also about where you live, how you spend your time, the people you’re close to, and whether your home and routines give you a sense of purpose and independence.

 Longevity Preparedness Index